Selecting a language will automatically trigger the translation of the page content.

 What is the market?

-• The product you will sell: theoffer
+• The product you're going to sell: theoffer

-What is a market study?
+What is a market research?

-Which tools to use?
+What tools to use?

 To conduct your market research, you need the following tools: